igorkamyshev/withease/apps/website/docs/magazine/no_methods.md

 ::: tip Exception

-There are only one exception when you have to use methods instead of operators: `event.prepend(...)` does not have an operator equivalent.
+There is only one exception when you have to use method instead of operator: `event.prepend(...)` does not have an operator equivalent.

 :::